Priyansurout/Nova_project/README.md

 8. **Congratulations!:**
     + The project is now up and running.
 If you encounter any issues, please feel free to contact us at priyansurout192004@example.com.

+# Contributing
+We welcome contributions from the community!
+If you'd like to get involved, please follow our contribution guidelines.

+# Acknowledgements
++ Special thanks to the Spotify API for providing access to an extensive music library.
++ We appreciate the support of our contributors and the open-source community.